Shivanshu-Gupta/attr-hyperparams/README.md

 # Attr-Hyperparams
-Easy parameter specification using DataDictClasses made using attr.
+Easy parameter specification using dataclasses made using the [attr](https://www.attrs.org/en/stable/) library.
 It comes with following advantages compared to other parametrisation schemes (eg. jsons)

 1. No KeyErrors
 2. Typed